VeiTrr/ItemClearLag-ICL/README.md

 Configuration values can be changed using the `/icl config set` command.
 Here are some of the configurable values:

-- `delay`: The delay (in seconds) between automatic item clears.
+- `Delay`: The delay (in seconds) between automatic item clears.
-- `notificationdelay`: The delay (in seconds) before a clear when a notification will be sent.
+- `NotificationDelay`: The delay (in seconds) before a clear when a notification will be sent.
-- `notificationstart`: The time (in seconds) when notifications start being sent before a clear.
+- `NotificationStart`: The time (in seconds) when notifications start being sent before a clear.
-- `notificationtimes`: The number of notifications to send before a clear.
+- `NotificationTimes`: The number of notifications to send before a clear.
-- `countdownstart`: The time (in seconds) when the countdown starts before a clear.
+- `CountdownStart`: The time (in seconds) when the countdown starts before a clear.
-- `notificationcountdown`: Whether to show a countdown before a clear.
+- `doNotificationCountdown`: Whether to show a countdown before a clear.
-- `showNotificationSound`: Whether to play a sound when a notification is sent.
+- `doNotificationSound`: Whether to play a sound when a notification is sent.
-- `showNotification`: Whether to show notifications.
+- `doLastNotificationSound`: Whether to play a sound when a last notification is sent.
+- `NotificationSound`: The sound to play when a notification is sent.
-- `notificationSound`: The sound to play when a notification is sent.
+- `LastNotificationSound`: The sound to play when a last notification is sent.
-- `notificationLang`: The language for notifications.
+- `NotificationLang`: The language for notifications.
+- `NotificationColor`: The color for notifications.

 ## License